2013 AFC Champions League final: Summary

 Guangzhou Evergrande became the first Chinese club to win the AFC Champions League premiership since the creation of the League format in 2002.
-Guangzhou secured the premiership on the away goals ruling after a 1-1 draw at Tianhe Stadium securing an aggregate 3-3 over the two legs of the final against FC Seoul.
+Guangzhou secured the premiership on the away goals ruling after a 1-1 draw at Tianhe Stadium, securing an aggregate 3-3 over the two legs of the final against FC Seoul.

-Guangzhou Evergrande started with one change as Zhao Xuri replaced Gao Lin thus moving Conca as a false nine.
+Guangzhou Evergrande started with one change as Zhao Xuri replaced Gao Lin, thus moving Conca as a false nine.
 This move shocked many experts due to Gao's influential role in the season.
-FC Seoul, swapped Cha Du-Ri in for Choi Hyo-Jin due to Cha getting a yellow card in both matches against Esteghlal during the semifinals.
+FC Seoul swapped Cha Du-Ri in for Choi Hyo-Jin due to Cha getting a yellow card in both matches against Esteghlal during the semifinals.

 Brazilian striker Elkeson gave Guangzhou the lead in the 58th minute with his sixth goal in six AFC Champions League games.
 Dejan Damjanovic levelled the score four minutes later.
 FC Seoul could not find their way through the home defence to claim the goal needed to keep the premiership.
-Guangzhou were deserved winners, having dominated throughout.
+Guangzhou was the deserved winner, having dominated throughout.
 FC Seoul was unable to register a first half chance of note as the home team controlled the tempo during the majority of the opening period.
 Zhao Xuri headed Sun Xiang’s cross from the left over the bar in the 11th minute after an impressive build-up by the home side.
 Five minutes later, Dario Conca's shot on the turn clipped the base of the post.

-Guangzhou dominated possession, forcing the FC Seoul to sit deep.
+Guangzhou dominated possession, forcing FC Seoul to sit deep.
 Guangzhou created an increasing number of chances for their side and spurned those of FC Seoul.
 Conca’s shot from long range was just wide.
 Kim Yong-Dae dropped to his right to push Elkeson’s effort away for a corner.
 Elkeson’s attempt at a scissor kick also failed to hit the target in the 27th minute.
 Zhang Linpeng, who delivered the cross for the Brazilian’s effort, was booked six minutes later for an over-exuberant challenge.
 Zhang was joined in the book on the stroke of halftime by FC Seoul captain Ha Dae-Sung, who was sanctioned for persistent fouling.
 Elkeson had earlier spurned an opening when he headed straight at Kim following Sun’s deflected cross.

 Five minutes into the second half, Muriqui forced Kim into a reflect save with his feet after being put through on goal by Huang Bowen.
 Huang’s shot from range, less than a minute later, was straight at the FC Seoul keeper.
 Seven minutes later, Guangzhou secured their advantage.
 Muriqui slipped the ball through the middle of the FC Seoul defence.
 Elkeson’s deft first touch put him in position to stroke the ball beyond Kim and into the bottom corner.

 Guangzhou's lead lasted four minutes.
-Sergio Escudero held off the Guangzhou defence releasing Damjanovic who, having barely seen sight of the goal all the game, finished with conviction to Zeng Cheng’s right to put the game in the balance once more.
+Sergio Escudero held off the Guangzhou defence, releasing Damjanovic who, having barely seen sight of the goal all the game, finished with conviction to Zeng Cheng’s right to put the game in the balance once more.